 Frequently Asked Questions

-Terraform is an infrastructure as code tool for provisioning and managing Cloud resources, while Kubernetes is an orchestration platform for automating deployment, scaling, and management of containerised applications.
+Terraform is an Infrastructure as Code (IaC) tool for provisioning and managing cloud resources, while Kubernetes is an orchestration platform for automating deployment, scaling, and management of containerised applications.
 Terraform manages infrastructure, whereas Kubernetes manages application workloads.

 The Knowledge Academy’s Knowledge Pass, a prepaid voucher, adds another layer of flexibility, allowing course bookings over a 12-month period.
 Join us on a journey where education knows no bounds.